gto76/python-cheatsheet/README.md

     results = executor.map(lambda x: x + 1, range(3))         # (1, 2, 3)
     results = executor.map(lambda x, y: x + y, 'abc', '123')  # ('a1', 'b2', 'c3')
 ```
 * **CPython interpreter can only run a single thread at the time.
-That is why this map() won't be faster than the standard map() unless passed function contains an I/O operation.**
+That is why this map() won't be faster than the standard map(), unless passed function contains an I/O operation.**

 Operator